Winter’s darkest nights call for more than light—they call for comfort, as candles provide warmth, calm, and a sense of presence in December.

 Evening wind-down.

 Light a candle as you close the day.
-The gentle glow signals your mind to slow down, helping you transition out of busy energy and into rest.
+The gentle glow signals your mind to slow down, helping you transition from busy energy into rest.

 During meals.